The Eyeopener

-The Eyeopener is one of two weekly student newspapers at Toronto Metropolitan University.
+The Eyeopener is one of two weekly student newspapers at Toronto Metropolitan University in Ontario, Canada.
 It has a circulation of 10,000 copies per week during the school year.

 The Eyeopener is published by Rye Eye Publishing Inc., owned by the students of Toronto Metropolitan University as a non-profit corporation.
 Most of the writing is done by contributors (as is the case with most campus newspapers) but the paper's masthead is elected towards the end of each academic year, by the previous year's masthead and volunteers who have made a certain number of contributions.
 As of 2008, the minimum number of contributions to be eligible to vote is six.
 While contributors and editors are often students of the TMU School of Journalism, students in other programs are more than welcome to write for the paper.

 The paper is composed of several main sections; news, arts and culture, business and technology, sports, features, community, video, editorial and a 'fun' page.